CoinTrend/CoinTrend/README.md

 ## Features

 - **Market**: real-time updates of the Trending Coins (the most searched coins in the last 24h) and the Top Coins (the top 250 cryptocurrencies by market cap).
-- **Favourites**: track your favourite coins at a glance by adding them to the favourite list and dragging them as you wish.
+- **Favourites**: track your favourite coins at a glance by adding them to the favourite list and sorting them as you wish.
 - **Search**: search over 10.000 coins by name or symbol.

 <br>